 - All courses also may be taken on a stand-alone basis.

 - Normally, courses taken toward a University College undergraduate certificate program may be applied to a University College Bachelor of Science degree, as distribution, general elective, or major elective courses, and a maximum of 6 units of course work from a University College undergraduate certificate may be used as core major courses in a University College bachelor of science degree.
 Candidates for the Bachelor of Science Degree in Sustainability in University College may not simultaneously pursue a Certificate in Sustainability (Communities and Development, Environment and Science, Management and Organizations) offered by University College.
 Bachelor of Science in Sustainability students should pursue this category of courses as a concentration within the Bachelor of Science.

 In order to be considered for admission to the Certificate in Sustainable Environment and Science you must have a minimum cumulative grade point average of 2.7 in previous college course work, including at least one college-level English composition course and one other college-level course, each with a grade of B or better.

-To apply for admission to the Certificate in Sustainable Environment and Science the following items must be submitted with your Application for Admission to a University College Undergraduate Degree or Certificate Program:
+To apply for admission to the Certificate in Sustainable Environment and Science the following items must be submitted:

 - Statement of Academic and Professional Objectives: a 300-word statement summarizing how your professional and educational goals are consistent with the objectives of the Certificate in Sustainable Environment and Science.